-- 20. On 21 November 2016, Boral made an announcement to the ASX entitled "Boral to acquire Headwaters Incorporated a strategically compelling portfolio of US businesses supported by capital raising" (21 November 2016 Announcement). - 21.
-In the 21 November 2016 Announcement, Boral made the following statements: - (a) Boral has entered into a binding agreement to acquire Headwaters Incorporated for US\$24.25 per share in cash, representing an aggregate enterprise value of ~US\$2.6 billion (~A\$3.5 billion); and - (b) the strategically compelling acquisition transforms Boral, better positioning the Group to deliver more sustainable growth and above cost of capital returns through market cycles; - (c) Headwaters has been rigorously assessed: - (d) a detailed due diligence has been completed, synergies identified, and integration planning is underway; - (e) the Headwaters acquisition was highly compelling; and i.
+20. On 21 November 2016, Boral made an announcement to the ASX entitled "Boral to acquire Headwaters Incorporated - a strategically compelling portfolio of US businesses - supported by capital raising" (21 November 2016 Announcement).

+- 21. In the 21 November 2016 Announcement, Boral made the following statements: - (a) Boral has entered into a binding agreement to acquire Headwaters Incorporated for US\$24.25 per share in cash, representing an aggregate enterprise value of ~US\$2.6 billion (~A\$3.5 billion); - (b) the strategically compelling acquisition transforms Boral, better positioning the Group to deliver more sustainable growth and above cost of capital returns through market cycles; - (c) Headwaters has been rigorously assessed; - (d) a detailed due diligence has been completed, synergies identified, and integration planning is underway; - (e) the Headwaters acquisition was highly compelling; and - (f) the Headwaters acquisition would have a strong positive impact on Boral's shareholder value, i.
 The 21 November 2016 Statements were express and were made in writing in the 21 November 2016 Announcement.